SublimeLinter/SublimeLinter/docs/python_linter.rst

 - If the :ref:`check_version <check_version>` attribute is ``False``, the module will be used because the module is not version-sensitive.

-- If the :ref:`"@python" <python-meta-setting>` setting is set and |st|’s built-in python satisfies that version, the module will be used.
+- If the :ref:`"@python" <python-meta-setting>` setting is set and SublimeText’s built-in python satisfies that version, the module will be used.

-- If the :ref:`cmd` attribute specifies ``@python`` and |st|’s built-in python satisfies that version, the module will be used.
+- If the :ref:`cmd` attribute specifies ``@python`` and SublimeText’s built-in python satisfies that version, the module will be used.
 Note that this check is done during class construction.

 - Otherwise the external linter executable will be used with the python specified in the :ref:`"@python" <python-meta-setting>` setting, the :ref:`cmd` attribute, or the default system python.